CloudRunr Documentation

 What permissions does CloudRunr require?

 CloudRunr needs read-only permissions at the billing level.
 We require an IAM ReadOnly role to fetch data and provide pricing estimates.
-For more details, refer this.
+For more details, refer .

 Is there any risk to my AWS environment?